krishnakalisarkar/Be_Heart_Smart/README.md

 * Maintains accuracy even when a large proportion of the data is missing
 * They are easily intepretable
 * They provide the important features
+* Scaling is not needed to achieve good accuracy

 ### Limitations of Random Forest